 “Excessive packaging and any kind of electronic-type screen or monitor that plays a video—biggest waste of money.
 Also, branded basic things like water bottles, notebooks, hats—again, a total waste of money.”

-“I hate, hate, hate super wasteful mailers.
+“I hate, hate, hate super wasteful mailers and excessive boxes designs.
 When a mascara comes in a box that can fit an Olsen twin, it infuriates me.
 It’s so unnecessary.
 Have you heard of global warming?
 I also appreciate when brands are cognizant of the fact that most of us live in small NYC apartments, where space is tight.”

-“If there’s glass in the mailer, make sure it’s packaged very well.
+“If there’s glass in the mailer, make sure it’s packaged very well—I think corrugated cardboard and proper packaging help a lot.
 I’ve had an instance where glass broke and I had to throw everything away.
 I felt so terrible since I know all the hard work and money that goes into creating those.”

 “Well, I think just that: making it personal.
 I love when I get something that’s specifically for me with my name on it, or for my child.”